cuiyinchen/Python_Project_Unsupervised/README.md

 # Python Project
-School Project - Customer Personality Analysis using Unsupervised Machine Learning
+Customer Personality Analysis using Unsupervised Machine Learning
 ## Introduction to the project:
 * The purpose of this python project is to analyze customer personalities in the data set provided by Kaggle.
 It is a detailed analysis of the company's ideal customers.
 The results of